 Critical social work practice

 This module will support you in becoming a confident, analytical and reflective practitioner and independent learner.
 You will be encouraged to develop independent study and research skills specific to your practice interests.
-The module has a strong focus on practitioner research, guiding you towards sources of information to critically evaluate, in preparation for your first year as a qualified social worker.
-As part of this module, you will undertake a practice learning opportunity of 90 days.
+It has a strong focus on practitioner research, guiding you towards sources of information to critically evaluate, in preparation for your first year as a qualified social worker.
+As part of this module, you will undertake a practice learning opportunity of 100 days.

 What you will study

-This module is composed of 10 learning guides that are delivered online.
-Each guide will take you two weeks to work through.
-They will direct you to the resources that you should be studying, and will include the following topics:
+This module is composed of 10 learning guides that are delivered online and will complement your learning in your practice placement.
+Each guide will take you two weeks to work through and will direct you to relevant resources on the topic while offering further reading for specific areas you may be interested in.

 - anti-discriminatory and anti-oppressive practice